ajdavis/emptysquare-hugo/emptysquare/content/asyncio-getaddrinfo-short-circuit.md

 <ul>
 <li><strong>Do the research</strong> to prove that <code>getaddrinfo</code> on OS X is thread-safe and submit a patch that avoids the <code>getaddrinfo</code> lock on those versions of OS X.</li>
 </ul>
-<p>I decided to leave the archeological research for another day when I was feeling more Indiana Jonesy.
+<p>I decided to <a href="/getaddrinfo-cpython-mac-and-bsd">leave the archeological research for another day</a> when I was feeling more Indiana Jonesy.
 I could modify asyncio right away.</p>
 <p><img alt="Luigi Fagioli competing in the 1928 Targo Florio race" src="Luigi_Fagioli_at_the_1928_Targa_Florio.jpg"/></p>
 <h1 id="fixing-the-rules-isnt-simple">Fixing The Rules Isn't Simple</h1>
 <p>Guido's initial proposal sounded easy enough.
 If Motor has resolved a host to the IP address "1.2.3.4", and executes this:</p>